 - Computer Skills

 But again.
-I emphasis you don’t need to use all of these.
+I emphasise you don’t need to use all of these.

-Don’t Worry Too Much About Research If You Haven’t Done Much.
+Don’t Worry Too Much About Research — Especially Early On

 Referees.